news-r/decipher/README.md

 ## Extension

-Also see the [decipher.models](http://chlxintgitl01.weforum.local/JCOE/decipher.models) extension which includes a few trained models that might be of use to you.
+Also see the [decipher.models](http://chlxintgitl01.weforum.local/JCOE/decipher.models) extension which includes a few trained models that might be of use to you, i.e.: extracting negative connotations of our Annual Meeting.

 ## Functions